New Members Guide

 Long pants are required when riding, however they do not need to be specific riding pants.
 Motocross pants along with trials specific pants are available.

-It is also necessary for first time applicants for a MWA license to fill out a MWA first time applicants testing form and complete a rider proficiency test (all very basic) this form is attached, please fill it in and contact either of the two club testing officers, Mr Ian Coates 0403 369367 or Mr Peter Hunter 0417 952094 to arrange testing (note this assessment is basic and basically if you can start and ride a bike you will pass, juniors are a different case they must have 5 hours coaching with an accredited coach to gain a license, please phone for more details.
+It is also necessary for first time applicants for an MA license to fill out a MA first time applicants testing form and complete a rider proficiency test (all very basic).
+Contact the Club to arrange testing – note that this assessment is not difficult and basically if you can start and ride a bike and can stop, you will pass.
+Juniors (7 till under 16) are a different case, they must have 5 hours coaching with an accredited coach to gain a license, please contact the Club for more details.

-In order to compete and ride you need either a day licence (issued on the day) or an appropriate Motorcycling Australia license.
+In order to compete and ride you need either a day competition licence (purchased online using Ridernet) or an appropriate Motorcycling Australia competition licence – see MWA or Ridernet for the details.
+The Restricted Licence (senior or junior) is all you need for competing in trials, but if you are competing in any other discipline then you will need the full senior or junior National Licence.
 For state and national events, you will not be able to purchase a one-day licence and will need to hold a current MA licence.

 Applying for Club Membership

-AJS trials club membership is valid for the current year and is administered separately to the motocross branch of the club.
+AJS MotoTrials club membership is valid for the current calendar year (Jan 1st to Dec 31st).

 If you are a beginner to motorcycle riding or are just new to trials, you may find it best to first attend a coaching clinic or practice day.
-The AJS MCC will try and run a number of practice days and coaching days through the year.
-Alternatively beginners can start their first event straight away and are catered for at events, with introductory grades.
+The AJS MotoTrials Club do hold a couple of practice days and coaching days in the year – usually towards the beginning of the year.
+Alternatively, new riders can start their first event straight away and are catered for at events, with introductory grades.

 Practice and coaching days, along with Junior development days will be run from time to time.
 These days provide you a chance to receive and learn trials skills from more experienced riders.
 If you are interested in one of these and there are none scheduled, please express your interest to the club secretary.

 Practicing is important for improvement in trials, as over time your balance and skill will progress.
-Also if you wish to obtain a key to the AJS Trials Park, you can practice there anytime (outside events), as long as you have a level one official with you who isn’t riding.
-Anyone can become a level one official, by successfully completing the Motorcycling WA (MWA) level one course, which are run by MWA throughout the year (for more information visit the MWA website).
+Also if you wish to obtain a key to the AJS MTC Trial Park, you can practice there anytime (outside of events), as long as you have an accredited Practice Supervisor with you who isn’t riding.
+Anyone can become a Practice Supervisor, by successfully completing the Motorcycling WA (MWA) course, which is available online via the MWA website – www.motorcyclingwa.org.au .

 Before the day: